soumyaporel/Online-Judge-for-C-Using-Socket-Programming/README.md

 # Online-Judge-for-C-Using-Socket-Programming

-A console app written in C++ using socket proramming where the client can send C/C++ programs to be judged by the server.
+A console app written in C++ using socket progamming where the client can send C/C++ programs to be judged by the server.
 The server checks the client's program and matches its output with some hidden testcases and sends some feedback messages accordingly to the client.